Current position: Instructor in Medicine, Brigham and Women's Hospital

-Prior studies of PTLFU in India have not investigated the prevalence of this problem in major cities or shed light on barriers faced by patients that contribute to PTLFU.
-No studies describe the development of interventions to address PTLFU in the Indian context.
-This GHES project proposes investigating PTLFU of TB suspects in Chennai, India, using a mixed methods approach, to inform the development of a multi-component health system strengthening intervention.
+Prior studies of PTLFU in India had investigated the prevalence of this problem in major cities or shed light on barriers faced by patients that contribute to PTLFU.
+No studies described the development of interventions to address PTLFU in the Indian context.
+This GHES project proposed investigating PTLFU of TB suspects in Chennai, India, using a mixed methods approach, to inform the development of a multi-component health system strengthening intervention.

 1) To determine the prevalence of, and risk factors for, PTLFU in retrospective cohorts of smear- positive and smear-negative TB suspects in Chennai;

 2) To create an explanatory model for PTLFU by using qualitative methods to identify patient- and health system-related reasons for PTLFU.

 This work aimed to develop a new, scalable intervention using implementation science research, which was a strategic priority of the Fogarty International Center.
 The research was conducted in collaboration with investigators at the National Institute for Research in TB in Chennai, which is a NIH International Center for Excellence in Research.
 I gaineed expertise in quantitative and qualitative research methods and behavioral science theories, which provided a foundation for a career as an independent investigator using implementation science to improve global healthcare delivery.

 These are selected publications associated with the fellowship: